Leeft/omada-to-gotify/README.md

 3. Configure the webhook in Omada to match your environment variables: `http://${GOTIFY_URL}:${PORT}/omadaToGotify`
 4. Wait for a message to come through from your Omada Controller and see it appear in Gotify!

 If there are any errors in parsing or delivering, messages will be sent to the console.
+But unless it failed to start the server should keep running.

 ## Future

-- Better instructions, maybe a docker compose file or a basic LXC setup script.
+- Better instructions, maybe a Docker and Docker compose file or a basic LXC setup script.
+- Docker image ready to go.
 - Right now this webhook doesn't authenticate the request.
 Quite simple to add, just not done yet.
 - Specific support for more types of events from the Omada Controller, such as setting a priority based on message contents or doing more to augment the information given.
 - Automated tests.
-Right now there aren't any tests.
+Right now there aren't _any_ tests.

 ## LICENSE